We’ve added a whole new side to TeachVid: Live Sessions !!

 2. Temporary Live Sessions

-All registered users can set temporary Live Sessions based on “featured” resources and active Teacher subscribers can set temporary Live Sessions based on any non-private resource.
+All registered users can set temporary Live Sessions based on “featured” resources and their own created resources, and active Teacher subscribers can set temporary Live Sessions based on any non-private resource.

 Temporary Live Sessions are set directly from a resource page.
 Simply click on the Live Session icon that appears on the resource preview image (if available).
 See image below: